EMSB Marks Black History Month Through Hands-On Learning and Creativity

 challenges he faced throughout his career and the lessons he learned along the

 way.
-He will encourage students to take pride in their identity, embrace their
+He encouraged students to take pride in their identity, embrace their

 potential, and give back to their communities.

-The event will highlight the importance of celebrating Black excellence and recognizing the contributions of Black Canadians, both past and present.
-It will also reinforce John F. Kennedy High School’s commitment to creating meaningful learning experiences that extend beyond the classroom.
+The event highlighted the importance of celebrating Black excellence and recognizing the contributions of Black Canadians, both past and present.
+It also reinforced John F. Kennedy High School’s commitment to creating meaningful learning experiences that extend beyond the classroom.

 BHM Performance at Dante and Honore Mercier